Raiden0456/Youtube_channel_scraper/README.md

 3. Input data:
   - The app will prompt you to enter a YouTube channel ID.
 Enter the channel ID(or multiple IDS with separator ', ') and press Enter.
-  - After that, app will ask you what years you want to fetch likes from, input 1 for the last 365 days, 2 for last 730 days, e.t.c and press Enter.
+  - After that, app will ask you what amount of previous days to fetch data from, imput number and press Enter.
   - The app will then fetch the channel(s) data and store it in a `channel_data.json` file.

  Note: you can use [Comment Picker YouTube Channel ID](https://commentpicker.com/youtube-channel-id.php) to easly get IDs of your channels.